Kesraath/BellabeatFitnessProject/README.md

     - Each individual spreashsheet was relatively clean without missing values
 3. Data is loaded into Bigquery with connected sheets

+After scanning through the data in Google Sheets, there seemed to be no outliers or errors in the input of the data in the individual datasets.
+Using filter by and count functions to check the number of logs, find null data, and check for IDs that don't have the exact number of characters.

+However, I did notice that some data sets had more logged data than others.
+From this, we can assume that not all participants recorded their data in every category.

 ### Exploratory Data Analysis

-To get a better understanding of the participants and how many took data for each piece of data
+To get a better understanding of the participants and how many logged data for each data set

+I used the following query
 _____

 <details>
     <summary> SQL Query Finding the Quantity of Participants for Each Data Set </summary>

+It creates a LogType for the name of the data set as column A and counts all distinct participant's ID.
+This is then joined with the UNION ALL function as the data will be all joined in the same format as the first output for all the following datasets.

 ```sql
 SELECT 'Activity Log' AS LogType,
 COUNT(DISTINCT Id) AS Participants